How to choose a residential aged care facility

 Residential aged care facilities – aka Nursing homes or aged care homes

-What makes a good aged care home?
+What makes a good residential aged care facility?

-The best aged care homes take good care of their residents and make sure they are happy and healthy.
+The best aged care homes take fantastic care of their residents and make sure they are happy and healthy.
 They also prioritise excellent communication with family members, to keep them up to date with the care and wellbeing of their loved one.

-Industry-leading facilities offer features such as:
+Industry-leading residential aged care facilities offer features such as:

 • Private rooms with ensuite bathrooms